calmond1/DeployDockerWithSystemd/README.md

 ## Copy the compose file
 - Copy the application's docker compose file into this folder you want to run as a systemd service
 - Change any secretes and move them to a .env file with proper file system permissions and ownership
-  - In this example the Jenkins deployment is customized to control docker on the host, so the Dockerfile is also needed in the same folder
+  - If you have a customized image, such as this repository's Jenkins setup, the Dockerfile is also needed in the same folder
 - **Note:** The docker compose file cannot have `restart: always`.
 Use `restart: unless-stopped`

 ## Make any folders needed for volumes